jezalinko/Isolair-troubleshooting-app/docs/extracted_md/01_first_checks/snorkel_pump_wont_operate.md

 ### Step 6
 **Action:** Snorkel Pump Check
-**Question:** Change the Snorkel Pump and try again.
+**Question:** Change the Snorkel Pump with spare and try again.
 Does the new Snorkel Pump work?

 - **YES →**
   - Faulty Snorkel Pump
   - Continue to use the new pump
-  - Troubleshoot faulty pump ASAP
+  - Tank Technician or Avionics to troubleshoot faulty pump at base
   - Begin at **Para.
 1.2.2 — Snorkel Pump Motor Check**

 - **NO →**